google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

   Blockly.ContextMenuRegistry.registry.register(blockItem);
 ```

 Notice that this code uses the JavaScript spread operator to copy the original item object, then replaces the scope type and id.
-Simply updating `workspaceItem` and reregistering it would modify the original registry item in place, leading to unintended behaviour.
+Simply updating `workspaceItem` and re-registering it would modify the original registry item in place, leading to unintended behaviour.

 ### Test it